mnieber/compile-env/README.md

 ## Specification file format

-The spec file is a yaml file that contains a dictionary that maps an <output_filename> to a list of dependencies and a list of includes.
+The spec file is a yaml file that contains a dictionary that maps an <output_filename> to a list of dependencies and a list of targets.
 The list of dependencies contains .env files that should be read but not added to the output file.
-The list of includes contains .env files that should be interpolated and merged into the output file.
+The list of targets contains .env files that should be interpolated and merged into the output file.
 For example:

 ```
         # my-env-spec.yaml